20th Key Symposium 2026 on mRNA vaccines

 “Long-term safety and effectiveness of mRNA vaccination”

-Jonny Peters, Cape Town, South Africa
+Jonny Peter, Cape Town, South Africa

 ”Urticaria following COVID-19 mRNA vaccines”